microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 <div class="info" data-title="Note">

-> This ingress resource is very similar to a typical nginx ingress resource.
+> This Ingress resource is very similar to a typical NGINX Ingress resource.
 The only difference is the `ingressClassName` field.
-The `ingressClassName` field is set to `webapprouting.kubernetes.azure.com` which enables the App Routing Add-on to manage this ingress resource.
+The `ingressClassName` field is set to `webapprouting.kubernetes.azure.com` which enables the AKS App Routing Add-on to manage this resource.

 </div>